A Message from Our Program Director

 Criteria for Applicants

 Our program will begin our first round of invitations in early October.
-Applications will not be reviewed after October 20, 2023.
-Interviews will take place from October through January, and candidates will be provided with detailed information regarding the logistics of the interview days.
+Applications will not be reviewed after October 25, 2024.
+Interviews will take place November 2024 through January 2025, and candidates will be provided with detailed information regarding the logistics of the interview days.

 USMLE or COMLEX Steps 1 and 2 must be passed in order to be considered (step 2 results can be pending at the time of interview but must have a passing score in order to be ranked).